ThalesGroup/kessler-game/README.md

 ## Documentation

-Documentation is not yet available for Kessler.
-If you would like to contribute to documentation, check out [CONTRIBUTING.md](CONTRIBUTING.md) for info on how to get started
+See docs/ for a guide to the game's API, and how to instantiate, configure, and run Kessler!

 ## Contributing